cannawen/metric_units_reddit_bot/README.md

 What does the bot do?
 ---
 The bot finds comments with imperial units, and replies with metric units.

-It also makes snarky replies to certain triggers.
+There is a chance it will reply to certain triggers like "good bot" or "bad bot"

-See `./test/converter-test.js` for more specifications on what is currently supported.
+See `./test/converter-test.js` for what conversions are currently supported, and [see the Tracker for what's coming up](https://www.pivotaltracker.com/n/projects/2091572)

 How does the code work?